yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-2-code_interpreter.md

 ## Introduction

 The Azure AI Agent Service Code Interpreter enables the LLM to generate Python code for tasks such as creating charts or performing complex data analyses based on user queries.
-It leverages natural language processing (NLP), sales data from an SQLite database, and user prompts to automate code generation.
-The LLM-generated Python code executes within a secure sandbox environment, utilizing a restricted subset of Python to ensure safe and controlled execution.
+It makes use of natural language processing (NLP), sales data from an SQLite database, and user prompts to automate code generation.
+The LLM-generated Python code executes within a secure sandbox environment, running on a restricted subset of Python to ensure safe and controlled execution.

 ## Lab Exercise